psrpinto/rev2-master-keyboard/setup.md

 - From Midihub's `OUT C` to Rev2's `IN`
 - From Rev2's `OUT` to Midihub's `IN C`
 - From Midihub's `OUT B` to Midihub's `IN B`.
-- From Midihub's `OUT A` to a MIDI interface or MIDI throughbox, depending on your setup.
+- From Midihub's `OUT A` to a MIDI interface or MIDI thru box, depending on your setup.
 - (Optional) From a MIDI interface, sequencer, or MIDI controller's `OUT` to Midihub's `IN A`.

 ![](diagram.png)